gsolo1985/OtusHomeWork1/README.md

 # OtusHomeWork1
-Repositoruy for homeworks for Otus's course Spring Framework
+Repository for homeworks for Otus's course Spring Framework